 Ethereum split as an example

-We won’t be going into many details here but just discuss the very essence.
+We won’t be going into many details here but just discussing the very essence.
 Some hackers found a vulnerability in Ethereum’s smart contract and stole 50 million dollars in Ether.
-So, Vitalik Buterin decided to ‘take them back’ by upgrading the protocol artificially.
+So, Vitalik Buterin decided to ‘take them back by upgrading the protocol artificially.
 In this way, change the past state of Ethereum’s blockchain — ‘create’ a new one, that no longer has a ‘bad transaction’.
 The community was the one to decide, whether to do it or not.
 If an individual agrees, he must upgrade his equipment.
 In a natural way, the community has split in two: those who decided to stay with the original chain (that is now called Ethereum Classic) and those who accepted the change (it was the majority, so this chain is currently the main chain of Ethereum).

 As you can see, the situation is quite controversial.
-On the one hand, the decision was made by the community (in a decentralized way), still, there are a lot of argues considering the propriety of such solution.
+On the one hand, the decision was made by the community (in a decentralized way), still, there are a lot of arguments considering the propriety of such a solution.
 And that is how, the problem with governance brings us to another issue, which is responsibility.

 People are used to centralized governance systems and that’s a fact.
 Because you can always find someone to blame.
 If you bought a car and it broke down after a week of use — you go to these guys and claim your money back.
 The same thing happens when you use a service of a centralized entity.
-You have problems with your bank account — you go to the closest branch office and they help you fix the issue.
+If you have problems with your bank account — you go to the closest branch office and they help you fix the issue.

 Conclusion: The concept of responsibility in decentralized systems is extremely vague.
 People should accept the fact that each participant takes their own risks.
 Whilst, governments should work out new legal models, sometimes even laws that consider the essence of such behavior models.